 Monthly Adoration is held on the 4th Wednesday of every month from 8:45am – 7:30pm

 What is Eucharistic Adoration?

-Catholics believe that the bread and wine we consecrate at Mass through the ministry of the priest become truly the body and Blood of Christ.
+Catholics believe that the bread and wine we consecrate at Mass through the ministry of the priest become truly the Body and Blood of Christ.
 During the consecration of the Mass, the priest speaks these words during the Eucharistic Prayer, “While they were at supper, he took bread, said the blessing, broke the bread, and gave it to his disciples, saying: Take this, all of you, and eat it: this is my body which will be given up for you.”
-Hold this moment of the Mass in time, we have, over centuries, come to see that it presents a great opportunity for spiritual intimacy with the Lord.
-Our adoration of the sacrament we call the Eucharist, or the Blessed Sacrament, calls us to spend time in the presence of the Lord as we watch and wait, allowing the power of Christ to transform us.
+We have, over centuries, come to see that this moment of the Mass presents a great opportunity for spiritual intimacy with the Lord.
+Our adoration of the Sacrament we call the Eucharist, or the Blessed Sacrament, calls us to spend time in the presence of the Lord as we watch and wait, allowing the power of Christ to transform us.

 What Do You Do During Adoration?